CUE Summer Legal Fellowship Application Logo

 • CUE Fellowship in Public Interest Law

-• The objectives of these fellowships are to provide students with an opportunity to experience the practice of law, interact with alumni, gain a better understanding of the American legal system, and engage in meaningful vocational discernment.
+• This fellowship provides students with an opportunity to experience the practice of law, receive mentorship from alumni in law, gain understanding of the U.S. legal system, and engage in vocational discernment.
+Each fellow will receive a $6,000 stipend.

 • I. Personal Data